BradleyBoutcher/WordCounter/README.md

 Alternatively, it would be simple enough to merge the word count into the total as we process each individual word, however this removes some flexibility.
 Such a process would look like this:

 Turn each path into a file -> Retrieve and parse each word from the file ->  Add or put the word in our overall map

+The goal was to break it into a reasonable amount of small pieces to be handled individually before returning as a whole, which can be done in many ways with relative simplicity.

 #### In the state manager, the following commands are supported:
 1: Create a new Word Reader